jsstaedtler/bigraccoon-pico/content/articles/xc3/xc3ch2.md

 ----

 Torna's dead titan sank below the Cloud Sea, laying to rest among the ruins of Earth's 21st century civilization (referred to as the Land of Morytha).
 It's hard to imagine how this new Dannagh Desert can be at all related to that old one.

+> But the dilapidated buildings from deep down in the Land of Morytha are now present up in the Maktha Forest, so this could really be a chunk of Torna.
+Someone would have to compare the geography of this desert to the one in __The Golden Country__.

 ----